tsackton/taelgarverse/docs/campaigns/dunmari-frontier/party-treasure.md

 	- Sheaf of receipts from [Stormcaller Tower](<../../gazetteer/greater-dunmar/dunmari-basin/stormcaller-tower.md>).
 Not a complete ledger, but a part of what seems to be a record of payments / receipts of wine, oil, salt, spices, written in Drankorian.
 Just a fragment with no dates remains.
 No obvious value.

 ### Unusual Materials or Components
+- Material harvested from an ice worm: teeth, sensory patches, skin, and stomach acid
+- Material harvested from a white dragon: cold breath venom sack, scales, resistance organ, teeth, and claws
 - Two tuning forks.
 One is attuned to the elemental plane of air; the other is attuned to an unknown plane.
 These can be used as part of the plane shift spell or other magic.
 Taken from the Elemental Forge.
 - Eight red dragon scales, from the Elemental Forge.
 - Eternal ice, from the Elemental Forge